Policies & Procedures

 The Civil Rights Act of 1991.
 This federal law authorizes compensatory and punitive damages in cases of intentional discrimination, and provides for obtaining attorney's fees and the possibility of jury trials.
 It also directs the EEOC to expand its technical assistance and outreach activities.

 Executive Order 11246, issued in 1965, as Amended in 1967.
 This executive order prohibits federal contractors and subcontractors from employment discrimination based on race, color, religion or national origin; it requires covered employers to take Affirmative Action to employ and advance women and minorities.

-Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA) of 1974.
-The law requires that employers with Federal contracts or subcontracts of $25,000 or more provide equal opportunity and affirmative action for Vietnam era veterans, special disabled veterans, and veterans who served on active duty during a war or in a compaign or expedition for which a campaign badge has been authorized.
+Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA).
+The law requires that employers with Federal contracts or subcontracts of $25,000 or more provide equal opportunity and affirmative action for Vietnam era veterans, special disabled veterans, and veterans who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized.

 A final rule effective on January 16, 2009, updates the FMLA regulations to implement new military family leave entitlements enacted under the National Defense Authorization Act for FY 2008.

 Immigration Reform and Control Act (IRCA) of 1986 as amended, requires that employers verify the identity and work eligibility of every employee hired after November 6, 1986.